 Cooking outside of your kitchen can be a fun yet challenging experience.
 The easiest way to get accustomed to cooking outside is to do most of your prep work at home.
-It takes a little more work up front, to chop your veggies or season your meat at home, but for the first time camper, this really pays oﬀ.
-Preparing food at home will help to minimize the things you’ll need to pack like seasoning, cutting boards and some utensils.
-Pack everything in ziplock bags and you can then transfer it directly to your cooking source.
-You can also do things like pre mixed pancake batter or break your eggs into a plastic bottle.
-Just remember to mark the bottle with preset amounts (1 egg, 2 eggs or 1 cup, 2 cups of mix) so that it easy to pour the right amount out later.
+It takes a little more work up front to chop your veggies or season your meat at home, but for the first-time camper, this really pays oﬀ.
+Preparing food at home will help to minimize the things you’ll need to pack, like seasoning, cutting boards, and some utensils.
+Pack everything in zip lock bags, and you can then transfer it directly to your cooking source.
+You can also do things like pre-mixed pancake batter or break your eggs into a plastic bottle.
+Just remember to mark the bottle with preset amounts (one egg, two eggs, or one cup, two cups of mix) so that it is easy to pour the right amount out later.

-The main thing that most new campers are concerned about is showering and using the bath-room.
-Although this can be a challenge, most campsites, especially state parks, have bath houses with hot water, toilets and showers.
-If you decide to go this route, pack wash clothes, shower shoes and towels.
-In addition to using the bath houses, it’s a good idea to make sure you have fresh water at your campsite for hand washing.
-We like to use the 2.5 gallon from the grocery store.
-We recommend one 2.5 gallon jug per person for a three day weekend.
-These are great to not only wash your hands, but a good water source for washing dishes or taking a wash-up.
-Also make sure you bring bio-degradable soap, like Dr. Bonner’s, for use at the campsite.
+The main thing that most new campers are concerned about is showering and using the bathroom.
+Although this can be a challenge, most campsites, especially state parks, have bathhouses with hot water, toilets, and showers.
+If you decide to go this route, pack wash clothes, shower shoes, and towels.
+In addition to using the bathhouses, it’s a good idea to make sure you have fresh water at your campsite for hand washing.
+We like to use the 2.5 gallons from the grocery store.
+We recommend one 2.5-gallon jug per person for a three-day weekend.
+These are great for not only washing your hands but a good water source for washing dishes or taking a wash-up.
+Also, make sure you bring bio-degradable soap, like Dr. Bonner’s, for use at the campsite.
 Items like hand sanitizer and wet wipes are also good to keep on hand for quick cleaning.